Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 21

 **Goal:** A program is running automatically at regular intervals from cron, the time-based job scheduler.
-Look in /etc/cron.d/ for the configuration and see what command is being executed.
+Look in `/etc/cron.d/` for the configuration and see what command is being executed.

-As suggested in goal, I went to the `/etc/cron.d` folder and inpected all the files where I found a file for bandit22 the next level and inspected the code for further clues.
-It led me to the bash script which copied the password for next lavel to a file in tmp folder.
-Well got the answer, simple right?
+As suggested in the level objective, I navigated to the `/etc/cron.d` directory and reviewed the cron jobs present.
+There, I found a file related to `bandit22`, the next level.
+Inspecting its contents led me to a corresponding bash script, which revealed that it periodically copies the password for the next level to a file in the `/tmp` directory.
+From there, retrieving the password was straightforward:

 ```bash
 cd /etc/cron.d